Published on 16 Mar 2023

 While our loved ones choose to live and receive care at home, they may also require extra help, especially if they are diagnosed with conditions such as late-stage Parkinson’s Disease, stroke, advanced dementia or even cancer.
 When they are unable to perform independent tasks such as bathing, eating, dressing or moving about the house, a caregiver may be required to help them with their Activities of Daily Living (ADL).

-The Home Caregiving Grant is administered by the Agency for Integrated Care (AIC), and offers a $200 monthly cash payout to applicants who meet the eligibility criteria.
-This grant aims to help offset the costs of caring for a loved one with mild to moderate disabilities, whether it is through engaging professional caregiver support services in the community, hiring a foreign domestic worker (FDW) or for you to attend caregiver training courses.
+The Home Caregiving Grant is administered by the Agency for Integrated Care (AIC).
+It was known as the Foreign Domestic Worker (FDW) Grant before October 2019.
+From 1 March 2023, applicants who meet the eligibility criteria will get either a doubling of the grant from $200 to $400 or an increase of the grant to S$250.
+This helps to offset the costs of caring for a loved one with permanent moderate disability, i.e. requires some assistance to perform three or more activities of daily living (ADL), whether it is through engaging professional caregiver support services in the community, hiring a Foreign Domestic Worker (FDW) or for you to attend caregiver training courses.

 To be eligible for the Home Caregiving Grant, the care recipient must be a citizen or Singapore permanent resident who is also living in the same household as the applicant and not in a residential long-term care institution such as a nursing home.

 The applicant will also need to be Means-Tested by the Ministry of Health to show that their household monthly income is less than $2,800 per person, or that their annual value of the property¹ is $13,000 or less.